sasiqwerty/Mind/Cyberark/Ports.md

 aliases:
 tags:
 date created: Monday, July 31st 2023, 5:25:40 pm
-date modified: Sunday, November 5th 2023, 7:47:45 pm
+date modified: Wednesday, January 24th 2024, 10:05:55 pm
 ---

 ## Introduction

-389Port numbers are used to identify specific network services and applications on a device, and their assignments are managed by IANA (Internet Assigned Numbers Authority) through the Service Name and Transport Protocol Port Number Registry.
+Port numbers are used to identify specific network services and applications on a device, and their assignments are managed by IANA (Internet Assigned Numbers Authority) through the Service Name and Transport Protocol Port Number Registry.
 ![[Pasted image 20230803185943.png]]

 ## Ports and Their Popularity